Board of Directors

 ||Of total votes carried out throughout the year with the physical presence of members and/or their proxies with specific instructions.

-Assessment of the Board of Directors
+The Chairman of the Board of Directors attended all meetings held during 2021.

 In accordance with the provisions of Article 45 quater of the Company Bylaws and Article 11 of the Board of Directors Regulations, at least once a year the Board will assess its performance and the quality and efficiency of its work.
 It also annually assesses the work of its Committees, based on the reports they submit.
 The Chairman of the Board organizes and coordinates the periodic assessments of the Board with the Committee Chairs.
 At least once every three years, the Board of Directors is assisted in the assessment process by an external consulting firm.